axelvaldez/radical-companies/_posts/2024/2024-30-09-radical-how-it-evolved.markdown

 title:    "Radical: How it Evolved"
 subtitle: "TEMPLATE"
 authors:  "Matt Perez, Adrian Perez, Jose Leal"
-image:    "icon-.svg"
+image:    "icon-radical-how-it-evolved.svg"
 ---

 <h1>In the Beginning</h1>
- <p>Something wanted to come out of me.
-Why did I make so much more money than the rest of them when we sold the company where in reality they had a bigger hand in making the company grow?</p>
+ <p>Something wanted to come out of us.
+Why did I make so much more money than the rest of them when we sold the Nearsoft, where in reality they had as big a hand in making the company grow?</p>
  <div class="_citation">
   &ldquo;Well you did a lot of other things, too.
-Other people just want a paycheck&rdquo;
+Other people did it for the paycheck&rdquo;
  </div>
- <p>These questions kept going around and around in my head, and these traditional answers sounded hollow.
-And it is not like I hate money or anything like that.</p>
+ <p>Questions kept going around in my head, and traditional answers sounded hollow.
+And it is not like I hate Fiat money or anything like that.</p>

 <h1>Community</h1>
- <p>Later, Jose and I were introduced by Doug Kirkpatrick, self-management extraordinaire, and we started to have conversations, too.</p>
+ <p>Later, Doug Kirkpatrick, self-management extraordinaire intriduced me to Jose and we started to have conversations, too.</p>
- (<p>Eventually Adrian, Jose, and I had conversations and I started writing the book Radical Companies.</p>

 <h1>Many Conversations</h1>
- <p>The three of us, Adrian, Jose, and I, ended up meeting for about a year and an alternative system based on contributions started to take shape.</p>
+ <p>The three of us, Adrian, Jose, and I, ended up meeting for about a year and an alternative system based on contributions started to take shape.
+I started writing the book Radical Companies.</p>
- <p>Before that we checked with many people, including luminaries, but they did not have answers, either.
-At least, not satisfactory  answers.</p>
+ <p>Before that we had checked with many people, including luminaries, but they did not have satisfactory answers, either.</p>
  <p>In particular, none identified ownership as a barrier.</p>

 <h1>Fiat &amp; Radical</h1>
- <p>We came up with Fiat, “because I said so,” as the name of the system we live in.
+ <p>We came up with Fiat, &ldquo;because I said so,&rdquo; as the name of the system we live in.
 I had used the word Fiat once trying to explain that a CORP, LLC, LLP, and similar others, including established co-cops, were all the same.
 And Fiat resonated with people.</p>
  <p>The other system., the system that we were working on we called Radical.
 No violence, no killing the bad guys, no taking their properties, no revolution—simply an alternative.</p>

 <h1>No Boss</h1>